Receiving With Grace

 This simple sentence really speaks volumes.
-What is it that makes us turn away from people?
-We pretend we don’t see them.
-Why are we afraid connect to that person?
-Why is it so hard for some of us to make eye contact with anyone?
+What is it that would make someone turn away from a homeless person?
+Have you ever pretended to not see someone?
+Are you afraid connect to that person?
+Why is it so hard for some to make eye contact with anyone?

-I was at a seminar last weekend and one of the things we did was to move around the room and hug.
+I was once at a seminar where one of the group things we did was to move around the room and hug.
 No words were allowed.
 Just a real, heart-felt hug and move on to another person.
 Most of us connected after the hug, looking into the other person’s eyes before moving on to the next person.
-Some of the people had a really hard time with this.
-Their eyes darted around and could not maintain the steady looking into the eyes of the other person.
+Some people had a really hard time with this.
+Their eyes darted around and they could not maintain the steady looking into the eyes of the other person.

 We had both been moved, because we saw and acknowledged that we had both been through hard times and it was ok.
 We were ok, because of the love and kindness of others.

 “Always show more kindness than seems necessary, because the person receiving it needs it more than you will ever know” – Colin Powell

 Do you think that when you look away, that you are trying to avoid connecting on purpose?
 Have you put them into a “this person is not like me” bucket?
 You might mentally label them as “street people”, “homeless”, “bums”, “addicts”, etc. Putting them into some “other” category that says “not me”?
 It might be that you are afraid that you might be in their shoes someday?
 Like it is somehow catching?
 Are you judging them for somehow failing in life?

 For myself, I find that usually if I am looking away it is because I feel inadequate to know how to help, or at that moment I don’t have any cash on me which is what they are asking for.
 So I avoid eye connection out of my own inadequacy.

 “It’s really important to be able to receive love and receive compassion.
 It is as important as being able to give it” – Pema Chodron